 Have you ever been trading around 5 PM eastern time and had your platform freeze up?
 Or have you triggered stop losses due to astronomical spreads?
 Welcome to daily maintenance!!
 Daily maintenance is something every trader has probably experienced, even if they may not have realized it.
-If you trade for Apiary, it is at 9:00-9:06 PM GMT.
+If you trade for Apiary, it is at 5:00-5:09 PM Eastern Time.
 And if you've never looked like the guy below during that time, you're one of the luck ones...

 But what is "Daily Maintenance"?
 Why do spreads reach upwards of 30 pips on some pairs occasionally?
 Why does it last so long sometimes?
 What or who does it even benefit?